syseleven/grav-docs-metakube/pages/02.documentation/12.cluster-api/default.en.md

 They also provide autoscaling support through the [node autoscaler](../../04.tutorials/20.use-horizontal-node-autoscaling/default.en.md).

+### Settings

+#### Name

+The name of the machineDeployment.
+The machines will have this name as part of their name.
+Leave empty for server side generation.

+#### Replicas

+The amount of machines in this machineDeployment.
+For a production cluster we recommend at least 3 replicas.

+#### Kubelet Version

+The version of the kubelet.
+You can [upgrade the master- and node-versions](../../04.tutorials/03.upgrade-a-cluster/default.en.md) independently, but need to have in mind, that kubernetes supports only one major version difference between API and kubelet.

+#### Flavor and type

+##### Flavor Type

+You can choose between network storage and local storage.
+While local storage is generally faster, it can not be recovered in case of hardware failure.

+##### Flavor

+The flavor defines the sizing of the nodes.
+We provide an [overview of all flavors](https://docs.syseleven.de/syseleven-stack/en/reference/compute#flavors) on the SysEleven Stack docs.

+##### Custom disk (only network storage)

+You can choose to use a network volume of custom size for the root filesystem of your nodes.

+!!
+While the default disk is free of charge, you will be billed for the complete disk, if you choose a custom size - even if the disk size is smaller than the default size.

+#### Allocate Floating IP

+You can choose to allocate floating IPs on all of your nodes.

+!!
+If you disable the floating IPs for your machines, you can not directly access your nodes anymore.
+Thus you can not SSH directly into the machines, daemonSets which require host-network might not work as expected, etc. To access your nodes via SSH you should create a jumphost in the same network.

+#### Image

+The image field is pre-filled with the latest image provided by us for the selected operating system.
+You can choose to use your own image.

+#### Node Labels & Taints

+You can choose a set of labels and taints, which will be added to each node of the node deployment.
+Have a look at [Taints and Tolerations](../10.taints-and-tolerations/default.en.md) for the implications.

 ### API specification

 A machineDeployment spec will look like the following: